 Best Time to Go

 Los Angeles weather is nice most of the time, but winter can be rainy and overcast.
 Like all the beach areas on the West Coast, this stretch of sand is prone to "June gloom," when a foggy marine layer hovers over the coast all day long.
-In the worst years, it can persist into July.
+In the worst years, it can persist into "No Sky July".
+To find out more about and what causes June Gloom check out this guide.

 If you've only got limited time, focus on Venice Beach, checking out the unique canals, walking along the beachfront sidewalk and getting a good look at California beach life.
 Walk south of the pier for some peace and quiet, then dive into the zany, busy part.
 If you have time, the beachfront trail runs for miles in both directions, and you can walk, run, bike or skate it.
 Rent a bike or rollerblades in Santa Monica or Venice and you can go all the way north to Malibu or south to Redondo Beach.